Ending long-term drinking water advisories

 Recently added long-term drinking water advisories

-The drinking water advisory affecting Miawpukek First Nation's Conne River public water system, in Newfoundland, became long-term on December 20, 2023, as it has been in effect for more than 12 months.
-This advisory affects 35 homes and is due to low pressure in the distribution system.
-The community developed a plan to address the issue including installation of booster pumps and water treatment plant upgrades.
+The drinking water advisory affecting English River First Nation's La Plonge public water system, in Saskatchewan, became long-term on May 14, 2024, as it has been in effect for more than 12 months.
+This advisory affects 43 homes and was initially put in place due to low pressure in the distribution system.
+The community is working on upgrades to their water treatment plant to address the issue.
+The community is keeping the advisory in place during the construction phase as there may be system disruptions.

 144 long-term drinking water advisories lifted since November 2015.